GodderE2D/vipin/src/data/blog/mrrobotctf.md

 ## Foreword

 I've come to understand that many people don't grasp my write-ups due to a knowledge gap.
 Therefore, I'll be explaining every step along the way.
-Hope you enjoy as I s!
+Hope you enjoy as I spend a lot of time on these writeups!

 ## Nmap Scan